What is an RWA token

 - smart contracts

-- tokenization of real-world assets
+- asset tokenization

-Learn more
+Learn more about RWA tokens

-For a deeper explanation, see:
+For a deeper explanation:

-Related concepts
+Related terms

 FAQ

-What assets can be tokenized as RWA tokens?
+What assets can be tokenized?

-Assets such as real estate, bonds, commodities, and loans.
+Real estate, bonds, commodities, loans, and more.

 Are RWA tokens the same as security tokens?